 Bachelors Course Stage 1 Stage 2

-UG Year Abroad 55% 55%
+UG Year Abroad 50% 50%

 UG Year in Industry/Placement Year 40% 40% PLUS meet the requirements of the placement provider (normally an interview)

-UG Semester Abroad 55% Not applicable
+UG Semester Abroad 50% Not applicable

-- 12.7.2 The 55% progression requirement in Stage 1 for students on a Bachelors course with a Year Abroad shall be either at the first attempt or after reassessment, including with compensation if appropriate.
-Students who receive compensation at first attempt and fail to meet the stage average progression requirement may, by exception, opt to take reassessment if their capped reassessment mark would result in the student achieving the progression requirement. - 12.7.3 The 55% progression requirement in Stage 2 for students on a Bachelors course with a Year Abroad shall be the first attempt.
-Students who are referred to reassessment shall not be permitted to undertake a year abroad.
-Students who are eligible for compensation and meet the progression requirement at the first attempt with the compensated mark may proceed to the year abroad. - 12.7.4 The 55% progression requirement in Stage 1 for students intending to take a Semester Abroad in Stage 2 shall be obtained at the first attempt.
-Students referred to reassessment shall not be permitted to undertake a Semester Abroad.
-Students who are eligible for compensation and meet the progression requirement at the first attempt with the compensated mark may undertake the Semester Abroad. - 12.7.5 Where a student has not completed the Stage satisfactorily as specified above, the Board shall: - a) firstly consider the recommendations of the Extenuating Circumstances Panel in deciding whether a student may remain on the course; - b) where there are no factors to be taken into consideration determine whether the student can be offered the opportunity to transfer to an alternative Bachelors degree course for which the requirements have been met; - c) where a student has failed a module, offer the student an option of reassessment in any failed module in accordance with Regulation 12.5. - 12.7.6 The Board of Examiners may not offer the option of reassessment where a student has passed a module but has not met the higher progression threshold to continue on a Bachelors degree programme with a Year Abroad, on placement or in Industry, or the option of a Semester Abroad.
+- 12.8.2 The 50% progression requirement in Stage 1 for students on a Bachelors course with a Year Abroad shall be either at the first attempt or after reassessment, including with compensation if appropriate.
+Students who receive compensation at first attempt and fail to meet the stage average progression requirement may, by exception, opt to take reassessment if their capped reassessment mark would result in the student achieving the progression requirement. - 12.8.3 The 50% progression requirement in Stage 2 for students on a Bachelors course with a Year Abroad will be acheived either at the first attempt.
+Students with outstanding reassessment items will not be permitted to undertake a year abroad.
+Students who are eligible for compensation and meet the progression requirement may proceed to the year abroad. - 12.8.4 The 50% progression requirement in Stage 1 for students intending to take a Semester Abroad in Stage 2 in the Autumn semester shall be obtained at the first attempt or duing in-year reassessment where available.
+Students referred to reassessment in August shall not be permitted to undertake a Semester Abroad in Autumn.
+Students who are eligible for compensation and meet the progression requirement may undertake the Semester Abroad.

-12.8 Stage Assessment for Stage Y (Year Out) for Bachelors Courses with a Year in Industry, Year on Placement or Year in Industry
+12.8.5 Where a student has not completed the Stage satisfactorily as specified above, the Board shall:

+- a) firstly consider the recommendations of the Extenuating Circumstances Panel in deciding whether a student may remain on the course; - b) where there are no factors to be taken into consideration determine whether the student can be offered the opportunity to transfer to an alternative Bachelors degree course for which the requirements have been met; - c) where a student has failed a module, offer the student an option of reassessment in any failed module in accordance with Regulation 12.5. - 12.8.6 The Board of Examiners may not offer the option of reassessment where a student has passed a module but has not met the higher progression threshold to continue on a Bachelors degree programme with a Year Abroad, on placement or in Industry, or the option of a Semester Abroad. - 12.9 Stage Assessment for Stage Y (Year Out) for Bachelors Courses with a Year in Industry, Year on Placement or Year in Industry